mrisher/smtp-sts/spec.md

 * Security: DANE offers an advantage against policy-lookup DoS attacks; that is, while a DNSSEC-signed NX response to a DANE lookup authoritatively indicates the lack of a DANE record, such an option to authenticate policy non-existence does not exist when looking up a policy over plain DNS.

 # Policy Semantics

-SMTP STS policies are distributed at the recipient domain either through a new resource record, or as TXT records (similar to DMARC policies) under the name "\_smtp_sts.”
-[Current implementations deploy as TXT records.]
-For example, for the recipient domain "example.com", the recipient's SMTP STS policy can be retrieved from "\_smtp_sts.example.com."
+SMTP STS policies are distributed at the Policy Domain either through a new resource record, or as TXT records (similar to DMARC policies) under the name "_smtp_sts.”
+(Current implementations deploy as TXT records.)
+For example, for the Policy Domain "example.com", the recipient's SMTP STS policy can be retrieved from "_smtp_sts.example.com."

+(Future implementations may move to alternate methods of policy discovery or distribution.
+See the section _Future_ _Work_ for more discussion.)

 Policies MUST specify the following fields: